The notcat notification server

 notcat -s --on-notify='echo -n $* | wc -c' %s

-flag which instead provides notification details to subcommands using named environment variables.
+As an alternative to positional arguments, notcat also provides an -e flag which instead provides notification details to subcommands using named environment variables.

 Using this, the equivalent to the previous command would be: